Review · Other Supplements

 What you actually get

-- A “limited launch” price that isn’t limited.
-The urgency language is a sales tactic.
-The product has been listed on ClickBank for months — not a launch.
+• A “limited launch” price that isn’t limited.
+The urgency language is a conversion tactic.
+The product has been on ClickBank for months with a gravity around 2.4 — not a launch.

-- A 60-day return policy (Refund: 60 days, ClickBank-honored).
-Returns run through the platform rather than the vendor, regardless of what the vendor’s own guarantee says (and the vendor’s page doesn’t say much — we couldn’t find a clear refund policy outside ClickBank’s default).
+• ClickBank’s 60-day refund window.
+This is the one real consumer protection.
+It means you can try the product and get your money back through the platform, regardless of what the vendor’s own guarantee says (and the vendor’s page doesn’t say much — we couldn’t find a clear refund policy outside ClickBank’s default).

 How the marketing oversells